ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 ## Devops
 The trajectory also included courses about the DevOps culture.
-We got some introductions to docker, kubernetes and CI/CD.
+We got some introductions to Docker, Kubernetes and CI/CD.

 ### Docker & Kubernetes
 These courses were given by [Tom Verelst](/author/tom-verelst).